Church of Nosso Senhor do Bonfim, Salvador: Festa do Bonfim

 The Festa do Bonfim ([ˈfɛstɐ du bõˈfĩ], "Feast of Bonfim") is annual religious celebration in Salvador, starting on the second Thursday after Three Kings Day (January 6).
 The festival dates to the 18th century, when Captain Theodózio Rodrigues de Fria survived a storm at sea en route to Lisbon; he returned to Brazil with an image of the Senhor do Bonfim to the church, and celebrated its festival date within the chancel and nave of the church.
 The festival became a city-wide celebration by the 19th century, as noted in newspapers of the period.
 On the Thursday after Three Kings Day, the faithful gather in front of the Church of Conceição da Praia, in the Cidade Baixa of Salvador, in present-day Comércio.
 It is led by a group of bahianas, or women in traditional white costume, with turbans and long, round skirts.
 After mass, the faithful take part on a procession that leaves the Church of Conceição da Praia, cross 8 km to the hill of the Bonfim Church.
 Upon reaching the top, the bahianas, who are associated with Candomblé, wash the steps and the square (adro) in front of the church with aromatised water while dancing and singing chants in the Yoruba language.
 The washing ritual is called the Lavagem do Bonfim (Washing of Bonfim) and attracts both Catholic and adherents of Candomblé, as well as tourists.

 The celebrations last ten days and end with a large-scale mass in the Bonfim Church.
 Many worshippers come from far away to honour vows taken to Our Lord of Bonfim.
 The church has a museum of ex-votos brought by the worshipers in gratitude after receiving a divine grace.
 The feast includes stands serving traditional food, souvenirs, traditional dances and concerts by local musical groups.

 Even though the feast is Catholic in its origins, it also reveals much about the religious syncretism between Catholicism and African religions in Bahia.
 In the Candomblé religion, Our Lord of Bonfim is associated with Oxalá, father of the Orishas and creator of humankind.
 The Catholic Church banned the washing of the steps of the church at various times in the 20th century by Archbishop Augusto Álvaro da Silva: first between 1929 and 1936, in 1943, and from 1948 to 1952.

 Senhor do Bonfim bracelets

-Fita do Senhor do Bonfim (English: tape of Lord of Bonfim) is a souvenir and popular amulet that can be found being sold by street vendors around the Church.The fashion accessory is made from cotton and has the phrase "Lembrança do Senhor do Bonfim da Bahia" (Remembrance of the Lord of Bonfim of Bahia).
+Fitinha do Senhor do Bonfim (English: Lord of Bonfim Ribbon) is a souvenir and popular amulet that can be found being sold by street vendors around the Church.
+The fashion accessory is made from cotton and has the phrase "Lembrança do Senhor do Bonfim da Bahia" (Remembrance of the Lord of Bonfim of Bahia).
 The term has religious connotations and refers to a representation of Jesus.
-Recently the Fita do Senhor do Bonfim was worn by a supermodel in Milano, resulting in a cover page in Elle.
+The Fita do Senhor do Bonfim was worn by a supermodel in Milano, resulting in a cover page in Elle.